exanauts/ExaPF.jl/docs/src/quickstart.md

 In the AutoDiff Jacobian `jx`, the evaluation of the Jacobian ``J`` is stored in `jx.J`:
 ```@repl quickstart
-jac = jx.J;
+jac = jx.J
 ```
 This matrix is at the basis of the powerflow algorithm.
-At each iteration, the AutoDiff backend updates the values in the Jacobian `jx`, then we take the updated matrix `jx.J` to evaluate the
+At each iteration, the AutoDiff backend updates the nonzero values in the sparse Jacobian `jx` and solve the associated linear system to compute the next descent direction.

-The procedure is implemented in the `powerflow` function, which uses a Newton-Raphson algorithm to solve the powerflow equations.
+The procedure is implemented in the `nlsolve!` function, which uses a Newton-Raphson algorithm to solve the powerflow equations.
 The Newton-Raphson algorithm is specified as:
 ```@repl quickstart